"If all the sky were paper And all the seas were ink, We'd have a lot to read and write But nowt to eat or drink."

-Jo Walton's latest novel is the fantasy novel Among Others, 2011.
-It has won the Hugo, Nebula, Robert Holdstock and the Romantic Times Reviewer's Choice Awards.
+Jo Walton's fantasy novel Among Others, 2011 won the Hugo, Nebula, Robert Holdstock, Romantic Times Reviewer's Choice and Copper Cylinder Awards.

 Her fantasy novel Lifelode was published in February 2009 by NESFA Press, and is available from them.
 They also published her poetry collection, Sibyls and Spaceships.
 Lifelode is a domestic fantasy, which won the Mythopoeic Award and a Tiptree Honor.

 Before that she wrote the Small Change series, Farthing (2006), Ha'Penny (2007) and Half a Crown (2008).
 They are stand alone novels, but better if you read them in order.
 They are best described as alternate history mysteries.
 Farthing was nominated for the Nebula, John W. Campbell Memorial, Sidewise, Locus and Quill Awards and won the Romantic Times Reviewe's Choice Award.
 Ha'Pennny won the Prometheus Award, and was also nominated for the Sidewise, Lambda and Romantic Times Reviewer's Choice Awards.
 Half a Crown won the Romantic Times Reviewer's Choice Award and was also nominated for the Sidewise Award.